lucmann/lucmann.github.io/source/_posts/mesa.md

 | pipe_context | draw_vbo | softpipe_draw_vbo | st_draw_vbo | glCallList |
 | pipe_context | draw_vbo | softpipe_draw_vbo | st_draw_vbo | glCallList |

+## DRI-Based GLX Demos

+- `driOpenDriver`

+This function adds the "_dri.so" suffix to the driver name and searches the directories specified by the **LIBGL_DRIVERS_PATH** environment variable in order to find the driver.

 ## Q&A
 #### When xlib creates pipe screen, *only* software rasterizers or pipes'screen are created.
 And llvmpipe, softpipe, virgl, swr, unexceptionally, are software rasterizers or virtual GPU.
 [Zink](https://www.collabora.com/news-and-blog/blog/2018/10/31/introducing-zink-opengl-implementation-vulkan/) is, in brief, a translator from OpenGL to Vulkan and implemented as Gallium driver.
 So why only software pipes?